 • All operator restraints must be used on sit-down forklifts.

 • All lift truck operators must do a full safety inspection of their vehicle prior to starting work.

 The days of forklifts operating in dirty warehouses are long gone.
 Technology has transformed the old forklift with bar-code scanners and labels on packages, shipping pallets that tell shippers and receivers exactly what’s in that bundle of freight as soon as it hits the loading dock.

 Forklifts and trucks are now equipped with Radio-Frequency Identification (RFID) tags.
 RFID technology is essential to warehouse operations.
 Radio waves can locate, read and gather information stored on a tag printed on an object.
 The tag can be read from several feet away using a scanner.
 The information is downloaded to a database, logged for storage and recorded using electronic data interchange (EDI) technology.

-The data-gathering process sends the information to distribution centers and is then sent throughout all segments of the supply chain.
+The data-gathering process sends the information to distribution centres and is then sent throughout all segments of the supply chain.

 There are a lot of moving parts in the shipping and transporting process to keep the supply chain going.
 In order to load and offload cargo from the plant to distributors and then from distributors to consumers takes fully trained warehouse operation personnel.

 Logistics is critical to keep the supply chain process going.
 To stay up with the demand and warehouse technology at all levels, in particular, the forklift operation, is essential.